redpesk-core/afb-cmake-modules/README.md

 - **BINDING**: Shared library that be loaded by the AGL Application Framework
-- **BINDINGV2**: Shared library that be loaded by the AGL Application Framework This has to be accompagnied with a JSON file named like the *${OUTPUT_NAME}-apidef* of the target that describe the API with OpenAPI syntax (e.g: *mybinding-apidef*).
+- **BINDINGV2**: Shared library that be loaded by the AGL Application Framework This has to be accompanied with a JSON file named like the *${OUTPUT_NAME}-apidef* of the target that describe the API with OpenAPI syntax (e.g: *mybinding-apidef*).
  Or Alternatively, you can choose the name, without the extension, using macro **set_openapi_filename**.
 If you use C++, you have to set **PROJECT_LANGUAGES** with *CXX*.
 - **PLUGIN**: Shared library meant to be used as a binding plugin.
-Binding would load it as a plugin to extend its functionnalities.
+Binding would load it as a plugin to extend its functionalities.
 It should be named with a special extension that you choose with SUFFIX cmake target property or it'd be **.ctlso** by default.
 - **HTDOCS**: Root directory of a web app.
 This target has to build its